-(b) The weighted-average annual effective yields were computed using the effective interest rates for all debt investments at cost as of December 31, 2020, including amortization of deferred debt origination fees and accretion of original issue discount but excluding fees payable upon repayment of the debt instruments and any debt investments on non-accrual status.
-The weighted-average annual effective yield is higher than what an investor in shares of Main Street's common stock will realize on its investment because it does not reflect Main Street's expenses or any sales load paid by an investor.

-(c) The average EBITDA is calculated using a simple average for the LMM portfolio and a weighted-average for the Middle Market and Private Loan portfolios.
-These calculations exclude certain portfolio companies, including three LMM portfolio companies, one Middle Market portfolio company and four Private Loan portfolio companies, as EBITDA is not a meaningful valuation metric for Main Street's investments in these portfolio companies, and those portfolio companies whose primary purpose is to own real estate.
+- (b) The weighted-average annual effective yields were computed using the effective interest rates for all debt investments at cost as of December 31, 2021, including amortization of deferred debt origination fees and accretion of original issue discount but excluding fees payable upon repayment of the debt instruments and any debt investments on non-accrual status.
+The weighted-average yield on Main Street's debt portfolio as of December 31, 2021 including debt investments on non-accrual status was 10.6% for its LMM portfolio, 8.0% for its Private Loan portfolio and 7.1% for its Middle Market portfolio.
+The weighted-average annual effective yield is not reflective of what an investor in shares of Main Street's common stock will realize on its investment because it does not reflect changes in the market value of Main Street's stock, Main Street's utilization of leverage, or debt capital, in its capital structure, and Main Street's expenses or any sales load paid by an investor. - (c) The average EBITDA is calculated using a simple average for the LMM portfolio and a weighted-average for the Private Loan and Middle Market portfolios.
+These calculations exclude certain portfolio companies, including three LMM portfolio companies, three Private Loan portfolio companies and one Middle Market portfolio company, as EBITDA is not a meaningful valuation metric for Main Street's investments in these portfolio companies, and those portfolio companies whose primary purpose is to own real estate.

-As of December 31, 2019 - LMM (a) iddle Market ars in millions) Private Loan Number of portfolio companies 69 51 65 Fair value \$ 1,206.9 \$ 522.1 \$ 692.1 Cost \$ 1,002.2 \$ 572.3 \$ 734.8 Debt investments as a % of portfolio (at cost) 65.9 % 94.8 % 94.6 % Equity investments as a % of portfolio (at cost) 34.1 % 5.2 % 5.4 % % of debt investments at cost secured by first priority lien 98.1 % 91.3 % 95.4 % Weighted-average annual effective yield (b) 11.8 % 8.6 % 9.5 % Average EBITDA (c) \$ 5.1 \$ 85.0 \$ 57.8
+As of December 31, 2020

+LMM (a) Pı ivate Loan M iddle Market

+(dollars in millions)

+Number of portfolio companies 70 63 42

+Fair value \$ 1,285.5 \$ 740.4 \$ 445.6

+Cost \$ 1,104.6 \$ 769.0 \$ 488.9

+Debt investments as a % of portfolio (at cost) 65.8 % 93.8 % 93.0 %

+Equity investments as a % of portfolio (at cost) 34.2 % 6.2 % 7.0 %

+% of debt investments at cost secured by first priority lien 98.1 % 95.4 % 92.4 %

+Weighted-average annual effective yield (b) 11.6 % 8.7 % 7.9 %

+Average EBITDA (c) \$ 5.3 \$ 58.1 \$ 76.5